continuouspipe/continuouspipe/documentation/content/configuration/deployments.md

 ```

 ## Resources
 You can define the amount of requested resources, as well as the resource limits for your services.
-This will be applied to only one replica of your container.
+These values will be applied to each replica of container individually.

 ``` yaml
 specification: